andreachello/Blockchain/Solidity/README.md

 ### 4. Enums

-are custom data types a user can specify which will return the enumarted indeces of the values of the data type
+are custom data types a user can specify which will return the enumarted indices of the values of the data type, in which we specify restrictions in order to specify concise variable attributes.

+### 5. Structs

+Are custom data types used to represent a record.